Last Updated on by Angie

 Cherries and Apples: Norman's Orchard

 We visited this year for pick your own apples in September.
 When we arrived on a Sunday afternoon around 1pm, the place was already packed with tons of families (they open at noon on Sundays), and the picking was somewhat slim.
+This was the same for cherries as well in June, which generally get picked over in just a few days.

 One interesting thing to note here is that we had to sign a waiver before picking, which at first I didn't understand.
-I soon realized that apple picking here is the real deal: the trees are so tall that you need to climb precariously placed ladders in order to reach the apples.
+I soon realized that apple picking here is the real deal: the trees are so tall that you need to climb precariously placed ladders in order to reach the apples and cherries.
 Most of the places where we've picked apples before had dwarf trees and so picking was much less intense.
 The workers showed us which varieties of apples were on which trees and set us loose.
 Baskets are provided, and payment is cash only.
-They also offer a small amount of pre-picked apples if you decide you're not up for the challenge of picking your own, which may be a good idea!
+They also offer a small amount of pre-picked apples (no pre-picked cherries) if you decide you're not up for the challenge of picking your own, which may be a good idea!

 Norman's Orchard is located in Tarentum, PA.